hima-97/Perfect-Hashing/README.md

 Perfect hashing is hashing without collisions.

 If you hash N items in a table of size N^2 with a randomly chosen hash function, then the probability of not having any collisions is greater than 1/2.
-If you get a collision, then you pick another hash function and try again.
+If you get a collision, then you pick another hash function and try again. <br />
 With independent trials, the expected number of attempts you have to make to achieve 0 collisions is less than 2.

 Having a table of size N^2 is a big waste of memory, therefore in this perfect hashing scheme you do not hash directly to a table of size N^2.